Chapter 5:

 Note also Jesus is said to be "the brightness of his glory and the express image of his [God’s] person."
 (Heb 1.3, AV) Jesus is called the "image of God" twice more in the Bible (2 Cor 4.4, Col 1.15).
 1st Corinthians 11.7 helps us to understand what this means.
 There, an expression very similar to Hebrews 1.3 is applied to....man?
 Yes, lowly man is said to bear God’s image.
 As was discussed in Chapter 4, we were created to resemble God in spiritual qualities or virtues (although we do not do so very well at present).
 But Jehovah’s firstborn Son does so to the perfect degree.
 Just as man is obviously not God, neither is Jesus; but if we get to know Jesus, we can at the same time learn much about his Father.
 That is why Jesus could say "He that has seen me has seen the Father also." —John 14.8-10.

 Because of the greatness of Jesus’ power and glory alongside God, surely he must be the Archangel.
-That is a Greek term which means "chief angel", the angel that is above all the others.
+That is a Greek term, meaning "chief angel", the angel above all the others.
 By definition there can be only one.
 The archangel is mentioned only a few times in the Bible, but he is described as doing things that other verses say Jesus would do (for example, rescuing God’s people and defeating Satan).
 (Rev 12.7-9, Daniel 10.13, 12.1.)
 The archangel is named Michael.
 That does not prove he is not Jesus, since it is not unusual for a person to have more than one name.
 "Jesus" is particularly the name of God’s Son while he was on earth, and means "Jehovah is salvation."
 Salvation for mankind was one of the main reasons Jesus was sent here.
 "Michael" translates as a challenging question, "Who is like God?", which fits the role in which he is seen, a mighty warrior for God’s honor.

 The mission which Jesus was sent to accomplish was of utmost importance.
 Two things were at stake: the honor of God’s name and the rescue of mankind from death.
 In the garden of Eden, Satan had reached out to seize equality with God.
 Jesus would do exactly the opposite: he would submit to his Father’s will at great sacrifice to himself.
 By this one act he would accomplish both parts of his mission.
 How? —Phil 2.6, 7.